Orientation Leader FAQs

 You can expect your Individual Interview to last between 25 to 30 minutes.

-The Group Interview involves various group activities with you and the other candidates at that scheduled time.
-The activities are centered on getting to know more about you as a person, so we suggest being yourself and letting your unique personality shine!
-The Individual Interview is an extension of the Group Interview, but more tailored to your specific interest in the position, your qualifications, and how you connect with the Office of Orientation’s main mission and vision and the seven (7) Orientation Leader Competencies.
+Individual Interviews are tailored to your specific interest in the position, your qualifications, and how you connect with the Office of Orientation’s main mission and vision and the seven (7) Orientation Leader Competencies.

-If you move on to a Group Interview, you will be notified no later than Wednesday, October 6.
-If you then move on to an Individual Interview after the Group Interview, you will be notified by Wednesday, October 20.
-After the Individual Interview, the Office of Orientation will notify you on Wednesday, November 10 if you have received a role on the 2022 Orientation Leader team.
-You will then need to accept this offer by Friday, November 12 at 5:00pm.
+If you move on to an Individual Interview you will be notified by Thursday, October 13.
+After the Individual Interview, the Office of Orientation will notify you on Wednesday, November 2 if you have received a role on the 2023 Orientation Leader team.
+You will then need to accept this offer by Monday, November 7 at 5:00pm.

 The Office of Orientation is seeking students who have a willingness to learn and grow as a student, person, and leader.
 In addition, students should be committed to the idea of servant leadership, have critical thinking skills, have a high level of emotional intelligence, are able to manage themselves and others, rely on effective means of communication, be able to exhibit good teamwork skills, and live a life congruent with the purpose of helping new students and families have a seamless transition to USF.

 When you apply, you are committing to all the dates.
-If you are already aware of an obligation that will mean missing a session (see the example of the listed “Dates and Commitments” pages of the Information Packets to have an idea how will you summer will look like), please tell Orientation staff before accepting the role.
+If you are already aware of an obligation that will mean missing a session (see the example of the listed “Dates and Commitments” pages of the Information Packets to have an idea what your summer will look like), please tell Orientation staff before accepting the role.
 If we are unable to work through the conflict with you, we suggest you consider applying for the Orientation Leader role in a future year.

-Orientation Leaders are permitted to take classes in the summer, as long as they do not conflict with required work or training hours.
-It is important to note that time commitments very, so this must be considered.
+Orientation Leaders are permitted to take one class per summer term, and it should not conflict with required work or training hours.
+It is important to note that time commitments vary, so this must be considered.
 If hired, you will be expected to communicate your intended class schedule with your supervisor before registering.

 In the past, Orientation Leaders have had other jobs, but it does add quite a bit of stress and it can become quite difficult to manage both successfully.
 You are allowed to have another job, but it must only be a total of equal to or less than 10 hours a week.
 We expect the Orientation Leader position to be the priority due to the time commitment and you will not be allowed to miss Orientation Leader commitments for another job.